Armenia Travel Guide

 Check out this Southern Armenia day tour from Yerevan that includes Noravank as well as a number of other great stops

 The newly renamed Republic of Artsakh (formerly Nagorno-Karabakh) is a region claimed by Azerbaijan, but only accessible from Armenia.
 You can explore the area independently or by tour.
+Unfortunately, travel in Artsakh isn’t exactly possible in 2021, and much damage has been caused to a number of the following destinations.

 Read my 3 Day Nagorno-Karabakh Road Trip to start planning your own visit